A Chic Designer Hotel in the Heart of San Francisco

 Hotel Kabuki: Centrally located, great value, hip décor – what's not to love?

-Japantown for the weekend, felt like a true getaway.
-With so many lodging options in San Francisco, the newly renovated (as in $32 million) Hotel Kabuki should be on the top of your list.
-After two years this Joie de Vivre property has completed its re-imagination of this 1960s community center with they typical flare one would expect of the brand.
-Ideally located at the apex of Japantown, which is chock-full of hidden gems and shopping the hotel’s historic exterior has been maintained – once a 1960s Community Center (currently the garden rooms), connected to the former Japanese Consulate (currently the tower rooms) – while the interiors were refreshed by Brooklyn-based MARKZEFF Design.
-The lobby is an ideal locale for that rendez vous/business meeting (sign that movie deal), relax between stops or end the day with bar bites and artisanal cocktails.
+After two years, this Joie de Vivre property has completed a re-imagination of this 1960s building with the typical flare one would expect of the brand, while maintaining the its historic exterior.
+It's ideally located at the apex of Japantown, which is chock-full of hidden gems and shopping finds.
+Fun fact, the building was once a Community Center (these are now the garden rooms) and is connected to the former Japanese Consulate (currently the tower rooms).
+The interiors were refreshed by Brooklyn-based MARKZEFF Design.
+The lobby is an ideal locale for that rendezvous/business meeting (sign that movie deal), to relax between stops or to end the day with bar bites and artisanal cocktails.

 - Garden Suites: The 13 new spacious suites in the Consulate Wing average 450 square feet and are designed as lofts with the bedroom and large living area facing the garden.